What We Do

 Cultural Routes

-In addition to its productive activities and sustainable management of Crete’s ancient olive trees, EPTASTIKTOS has designed six cultural routes in local districts of Ierapetra, which together form a unified network.
-Through these routes, visitors can explore the cultural characteristics of the settlements, interact with the locals, discover the natural environment, and admire ancient olive trees.
-To date, over 300 ancient olive trees have been recorded, with an average age of 1800 years.
+Beyond its productive activities and the sustainable management of Crete’s centuries-old olive trees, EPTASTIKTOS has designed six cultural routes across local districts of Ierapetra.
+Together, these routes form a unified network that invites visitors to explore the cultural identity of each village, connect with local residents, and discover the natural beauty of the region—while visiting ancient olive trees.

 At the end of all cultural routes, there is an evaluation of the program and a discussion to highlight the conclusions of the meeting.